Seabird conservation biological technicians based on Kauai, Hawaii

 First responder, wilderness first aid, or other safety training.
 Experience working in Hawaiian ecosystems.
 Supervisory experience.

-- Employment period.
-The employment period for this position is 1 February 2021 through 31 December 2021, with the possibility of extension pending performance; position funding is secured through 2025.
+1. Employment period.
+The employment period for this position is 1 October 2021 through 31 December 2022 once employees have passed a 90 day probationary period.
+There is the possibility of extension pending performance.

 About Pacific Rim Conservation